camel-tooling/vscode-camelk/didact/camelk/first-integration.md

 We will:

 * Create a new Camel K integration written in Java
-* Deploy the file in a local Minikube instance
+* Deploy the file in an environment running Camel K (Minikube, OpenShift, etc)
 * Update the Java file and watch the change ripple through to the running integration in seconds!

 ## Prerequisites